 “I can’t fully express how important this program is to me.
 It has changed my life in so many positive ways.
 I have become a stronger, more confident, more articulate and well-rounded person.
 The relationships I have formed with the sisters are lifelong, and the cultural enrichment I have gained cannot be replicated in any other space.”

 The program provides a forum for volunteer mentors to cultivate a community of support and gain leadership skills.
-Circle of Sisters consists of two key opportunities:
+Circle of Sisters consists of two key components:

-The Circle of Sisters Indigenous Mentorship Program partners with Metro Vancouver schools to provide Indigenous girls with opportunities to explore their culture and learn life skills in a safe, supportive environment.
-The series consists of six, 2.5-hour workshops (held weekly or bi-weekly) where students have opportunities to make new friends, gain support, self-esteem, leadership skills and reflect on their life goals.
+The Circle of Sisters Indigenous Mentorship Program partners with schools in Metro Vancouver to provide Indigenous girls (mentees) with opportunities to explore their culture and learn life skills in a safe, supportive environment.

 It’s Time for Reconciliation